 The average golfer is often confused as to the difference between the members of the PGA of America and the members of the PGA Tour.
 When a PGA professional is introduced to an amateur for the first time, the amateur's initial thought is of Tiger Woods, Phil Mickelson and the PGA Tour's weekly televised events.
 Let us try and eliminate this confusion.

-The Section will accomplish this purpose by enhancing the skills of its professionals and the opportunities for amateurs, employers, manufacturers, employees and the general public within the Section.
-The Colorado PGA has 800 members and apprentices.
+The Section accomplishes this purpose by enhancing the skills of its professionals and the opportunities for amateurs, employers, manufacturers, employees and the general public within the Section.
+The Colorado PGA has more than 825 members and apprentices.

 The main purpose of the PGA of America is to guide, train and educate qualified individuals to become PGA members who then serve the golf industry in a variety of capacities.
 To become a PGA member, an individual must successfully complete a number of steps.
 The process begins when the individual completes a Playing Ability Test or PAT.
 The PAT is given several times throughout the year and players must complete 36 holes at no more than 15 strokes over the course rating.
 The individual must then work full-time for six months within the 12 months prior to registration and be eligibly employed at the time of registration under a Class A PGA Professional.
 At this point, an individual can apply to become an Apprentice in the PGA of America.

 Within the next six years, apprentices must complete three levels of the PGA of America's Professional Golf Management Program.
 The PGA/PGM is comprised of self-study courses and seminars.
 It is designed to increase their knowledge of golf related subjects as they strive to enhance their interpersonal, managerial and communication skills.
 At the completion of each level of the PGA/PGM, each apprentice must pass a Level Checkpoint where they are graded on the knowledge they acquired during that level.
 Once this is completed, the apprentice becomes a Class A PGA Professional.